Hercules and the Lost Kingdom: Plot

 Three foot messengers are running along the riverside, one of them stops to take a drink from the river.
 As he stoops down to quench his thirst, a female figure composed of water rises out of the river and pulls him under, drowning him.
 While the other two men run on, one man is hit by a boulder and killed, and the remaining man escapes.

-Elsewhere, a young woman is collecting flowers when the ground begins to shake.
+Elsewhere, a young woman is collecting water when the ground begins to shake.
 She flees back to the village to warn them that a giant is coming.
-The giant follows the woman to the village and rips the roof of the tavern.
-Hercules presents himself to the giant and the giant challenges Hercules to a fight.
-Hercules goes outside and he beats the giant.
-As the village celebrates the giant's defeat, the exhausted messenger from earlier in the film arrives in the village, and asks for Hercules' help.
+Gargan the Giant follows the woman to the village and rips the roof of the tavern.
+Hercules presents himself to Gargan and the giant challenges Hercules to a fight.
+Hercules goes outside and he beats Gargan.
+As the village celebrates the Gargan's defeat, the exhausted messenger from earlier arrives in the village, and asks for Hercules' help.
 He explains to Hercules that his people have been driven from their city, the lost city of Troy.

 Zeus appears and Hercules asks him if he will help him.
 He asks his father how to find Troy and is told that Hera vanished it, and to find it Hercules must find the one true compass which will point the way to Troy.
 Hercules heads off to find the compass, he finds a tribe of men preparing to sacrifice a young virgin woman to their water god.
 Hercules saves the girl from being sacrificed, while unknowingly being watched by a mysterious robed figure.
 The woman tells Hercules that her name is Deianeira.
 Later in the evening as they camp for the night, Deianeira tells him a story that she is the daughter of a King.
 She sees the dark figure and asks who he is and why she is being followed, but the figure does not answer.
-Later Hercules and Deianeira arrive at the slave market looking for Queen Omphale of Lydia, the last person to have possessed the compass.
-In order to get to see the Queen, Hercules sells himself as a slave, and the Queen buys him.
+Later Hercules and Deianeira arrive at the slave market looking for King Omphale of Lydia, the last person to have possessed the compass.
+But the King has since died, and in order to get to see the Queen, Hercules sells himself as a slave, and the Queen buys him.
+Deianeira gets attacked by some men, but the figure in the dark robe saves her and tells her to follow her destiny.
 After spending the night with the Queen Hercules gets the compass, and he and Deianeira continue searching for Troy.
-Deianeira gets attacked by some men, but the figure in the dark robe saves her and tells her to follow her destiny.